-On 27 October 2021, the Federal Council put to consultation a bill aimed at removing quotas for applications for work permits from foreign nationals (outside the EU/EFTA) graduates of a Swiss university if the activity is of major scientific or economic interest.
+On 27 October 2021, the Federal Council put to consultation a bill aimed at removing quotas for applications for work permits from foreign nationals (outside the EU/EFTA), if they have graduated from a Swiss university and if the activity is of major scientific or economic interest.
+This was the "Dobler" motion.
+However, the Council of States decided to postpone the bill during the session of 19.12.2023.
+An exemption from the quotas for non-EU/EFTA nationals with a degree from a Swiss university would create a new category of foreigners and raise a constitutional problem.
+The quotas will therefore remain in force.

 What does a quota mean ?
 A quota is a maximum annual number of permits (short-term “L” and stay “B”).
 They are allocated by the Confederation to each canton.
 The quotas allocated to certain cantons during the current calendar year (2021) are as follows :